TylerTurquand/Final-Project/README.md

 ## Overview

 For this project, the task was to analyze test datasets provided by the BI-Analytics Team to understand the popularity of restaurants and gain insights into factors driving their success.
 The datasets include information on food, menus, orders, restaurants, and users.
-I was tasked with choosing one of three areas to focus my analysis, choosing to focus on restaurant revenue and ratings.
-The objective is to present a dashboard and analysis report outlining key findings related to restaurant popularity and sales dynamics.
+The objective was to present a dashboard and analysis report outlining key findings related to restaurant popularity and sales dynamics.

 ### Results: